monktastic/evil/index.md

 > *Reminds me of something (I think) Duncan [Trussell] said on some recent podcast, quoting somebody else: it isn't the victim of violence you have to pray for so much.
 It's the perpetrator.
 They are the one who is more trapped in delusion, more estranged from love, etc.*

 Coming into contact with your "inner light" provides the profound psychological safety required to uncover and hold the full depth of your complicity in the world.
 You can then offer this same gift to others—though if it still feels like there is a "you" and "others," there is work left to be done.

-Another experience goes like this:

-> In the beginning, you—The Primordial Light of Potentiality; God—were all alone.
-You wondered what would happen if you decided to split off from yourself.
-The instant you (seemingly) did this, you regretted it, for you no longer knew that you were Good.
-Fearing the wrath of God, you sought a place to hide.
-So you projected an entire universe, replete with other beings onto whom you could project your guilt.
-You valiantly fought them, but part of you knew what you were secretly doing, leading to more guilt, and thus more projection, etc., in a horrifying feedback loop that continues to this day.

 ### Say more about this "conspiracy"